Prrple/Prrple-Slider/README.md

 </div>
 ```

-Finally, initiate the slider with javascript.
+Then, initiate the slider with javascript.
 ```js
 $('#mySlider').prrpleSlider();
 ```